Galaxies99/alpha-protein/docs/data_preparation.md

 # Data Preparation

 ## Provided dataset

-1. Download dataset `feature.zip` and `label.zip` from [google drive](https://drive.google.com/drive/folders/1rDsIOE8eAVL46tMMjZTsk94c8TVlLBUV?usp=sharing)
+1. Download dataset `feature.zip` and `label.zip` from [Google Drive](https://drive.google.com/drive/folders/1rDsIOE8eAVL46tMMjZTsk94c8TVlLBUV?usp=sharing)

-2. Unzip them into ` your_project/data` directory.
+2. Unzip them into the `data` directory.
 Then, the `data` folder should have the following structure.

    ```
    data